AlexanderFranse/newConnect4/NOTES.md

                     --- ✅ Fixed the API to parse JSON
                     --- ✅ makeMove does not return the correct response.
 Should be gameId + board.
                 -- ✅ Update assertions in cucumber test to make it work correctly
+    - Write the feature scenario for ending the game -- write e2e test to end the game

 ## Backlog